-INSTALLATION DRYER CLEARANCE TO ADJACENT WALL STRUCTURES
+INSTALLATION: DRYER CLEARANCE TO ADJACENT WALL STRUCTURES.

-NOTE: When fire sprinkler systems are located above the dryers, a minimum of 18-inches above the dryer console (module) is suggested.
-Dryers may be positioned side wall to side wall however, 1 or 2 inches is suggested between dryers (or wall) for ease of installation and maintenance.
+- IMPORTANT: Even though a minimum of only 6-inches is required, 12-inches or more is suggested, especially in cases where sprinkler heads are over the dryers. - NOTE: Even though a minimum of 6-inches above the dryer console (module) is acceptable, a clearance of 12-inches or more is suggested for ease of installation and service. - NOTE: When fire sprinkler systems are located above the dryers, a minimum of 12-inches above the dryer console (module) is required.
+Dryers may be positioned side wall to side wall however, 1 or 2-inches is suggested between dryers (or wall) for ease of installation and maintenance.
 Allowances must be made for the opening and closing of the control and lint doors.